korlibs/korge-fleks/README.md

 ## Entity Configuration (Game Object Blueprints)

 Korge-fleks contains some generic configuration assets which can be used to build up more complex game objects.
-The existing config objects can be found in `korlibs.korge.fleks.entity.config`.
+The existing config objects can be found in `korlibs.korge.fleks.entity.blueprints`.
 These object classes contain 4 sections:

 - Config data classes